LanaD-cell/oh-no-lola/README.md

 ## Credits and Contact
 ### Content
-Nearly all text content was generated by the AI, GPT-2, at [Talk to Transformer](https://talktotransformer.com/).
+Nearly all text content was generated by ChatGpt.
-**(So there will be plenty of grammar or spelling errors or even a bit of nonsense, but I thought it would be a fun addition to the project)88

 Any code utilised from a site is documented and credited within the code.
-All photographs, authors, license rights, copyright, etc. used in this project can be found [here](https://unsplash.com/collections/8825126/used-in-horizon-photo).
-No credit is required from Unsplash,
+All photographs were generated in [FREEPIK](https://de.freepik.com/search?icon_color=multicolor&format=search&type=icon&shape=fill)
-All other media used is my own.
+Logo design is my own.

 ### Contact
-Please feel free to contact me at `sheridan.rp@gmail.com`
+Please feel free to contact me at `c.wnt.nd1053gmail.com`